Nekroze/codeforthought/chapter/source.rst

 source code in the same file.
 This also makes redistributing or sharing the code very easy.

+If you have not noticed, much of the goal in programming is to break down your thoughts into smaller concepts and then make them into even smaller pieces of code.
+If you have one massive function that does everything your program needs to do then it can often be hard to find and solve problems in this code.
+However, if you break your code into smaller pieces (wherever it makes sense to do so) then you are left with small, replaceable, and reusable pieces of the puzzle.

+Also probably evident, in programming we want to create beautiful code while also being super lazy.
+This means that we tend to favor clean, small code that when read is clear about what it does.
+This is made even easier when the source code is not a big jumbled mess.

 Pass the Source
 ---------------